 All European Union citizens:

 Citizens of Australia are allowed visa-free travel to New Zealand, although foreign permanent residents of Australia are required to obtain an eTA before travelling to the country (but not to pay the New Zealand tourist levy).

-The New Zealand eTA requirements for eligible citizens will involve:
+The New Zealand eTA requirements for eligible citizens include:

 - Paying the visa fee and NZ tourist levy with a credit or debit card.

 - Having a current email address to receive the eTA to New Zealand in the inbox.